Mutual-Visibility of Tree and Its Line Graphs: Introduction

 \section{Introduction}

 The concept of mutual visibility in graphs originates from the idea of restricting shortest paths by excluding internal vertices from a specified set.
+Mutual-visibility sets, originally introduced as a tool for studying information flow and structural restrictions in complex networks, have since gained increasing attention due to their theoretical significance and diverse applications.
 For a simple graph $G(V,E)$ and a subset $X \subseteq V$, two vertices $u$ and $v$ are called $X$-visible \cite{sandi} if there exists a shortest path between them whose internal vertices lie outside $X$.
 When every pair of vertices in $X$ satisfies this condition, the set $X$ is referred to as a mutual-visibility set \cite{Stefano}.
 The maximum size of such a set is the mutual-visibility number $\mu(G)$, and the number of maximum mutual-visibility sets is denoted by $r_{\mu}(G)$.
 These definitions provide a unified framework for studying how shortest-path constraints shape the structure of subsets within a graph.

 Interest in mutual visibility has increased notably in recent years, owing to its relevance in both theoretical studies and real-world applications.
-The earliest investigations can be traced back to the work of Wu and Rosenfeld on visibility issues in pebble graphs \cite{Geo_convex_1}, and a formal graph-theoretic treatment was later provided by Stefano \cite{Stefano}.
+The earliest investigations can be traced back to the work of Wu and Rosenfeld on visibility issues in pebble graphs \cite{Geo_convex_1}, and a formal graph-theoretic treatment was later provided by Di Stefano \cite{Stefano}.
 Since then, mutual visibility has been used as a structural tool for understanding how information, influence, and coordination propagate in networks where interactions are limited by the underlying topology~\cite{MV_2, MV_5, MV_9}.
 Several variations and generalizations of the concept have subsequently emerged, broadening its scope and applicability~\cite{MV_10}.
-A closely connected idea is that of a general position set, first defined independently in \cite{GP_1, GP_3}.
-A set of vertices is said to be in general position if no trio of distinct vertices lies on a common geodesic.
-Equivalently, in such a set, no vertex appears as an internal vertex of any shortest path between two other vertices.